leanprover-community/blog/posts/cauchy-integral-formula.md

 required no regularity from the divergence, and a proof of the fact that any Bochner integrable function is Henstock integrable.

-Most of 2021 I worked on other projects but in the fall I came back to the divergence theorem and formalized it.
-The university library was closed because of the pandemic and I failed to find good source on the multivariable Henstock integral online, so I had to generalize theorems myself.
+During most of 2021 I worked on other projects but in the fall I came back to the divergence theorem and formalized it.
+The university library was closed because of the pandemic and I failed to find a good source on the multivariable Henstock integral online, so I had to generalize theorems myself.